+What could go wrong?
 What could be done to stop it going wrong?
 What could be done to reduce the effect if it does go wrong?
 What steps are we going to take to keep ourselves and others safe and healthy?
 Continue (if it is safe and healthy to do so) and follow your plan.
 Put your plan into practice.